gpaumier/gp2/src/backburner/scenario cards.rst

    Wikipedia is everywhere online

-* Wikimedia’s opulence enabled its content to become more accessible and embeddable into all the major devices and experiences that have emerged in the past ten years.
+* Wikimedia's opulence enabled its content to become more accessible and embeddable into all the major devices and experiences that have emerged in the past ten years.
 * Knowledge is more structured, bite-sized, and media-driven.
 * The concept of the encyclopedia has now disappeared.